baenne/Smoothing-Of-CLBeaconData-For-Locating/README.md

 `finalSmoothedBeaconData`: Sends a single array with the closest CLBeacons ordered by proximity and accuracy.

-Alternatively you can use the specific function **sortSmoothedAndReducedBeaconData** to get the values only when you want them to which returns the  ordered CLBeacon array.
+Alternatively you can use the specific function **getFinalData()** to get the values only when you want them to which returns the  ordered optional CLBeacon array.If not enough data is available the function returns nil
 ```
-func sortSmoothedAndReducedBeaconData(smoothedData: [CLBeacon]) -> [CLBeacon]?
+func getFinalData() -> [CLBeacon]?
 ```